Horses in World War I: Cavalry

 Many British tacticians outside of the cavalry units realized before the war that advances in technology meant that the era of mounted warfare was coming to an end.
 However, many senior cavalry officers disagreed, and despite limited usefulness, maintained cavalry regiments at the ready throughout the war.
 Scarce wartime resources were used to train and maintain cavalry regiments that were rarely used.
 The continued tactical use of the cavalry charge resulted in the loss of many troops and horses in fruitless attacks against machine guns.

 Early in the war, cavalry skirmishes occurred on several fronts, and horse-mounted troops were widely used for reconnaissance.
 Britain's cavalry were trained to fight both on foot and mounted, but most other European cavalry solely relied on the shock tactic of mounted charges.
 There were isolated instances of successful shock combat on the Western Front, where cavalry divisions also provided important mobile firepower.
 Beginning before the war, cavalry was deployed alongside armoured cars and aircraft, this was later extended to working in co-operation with tanks, notably at the Battle of Cambrai, where cavalry was expected to exploit breakthroughs in the lines that the slower tanks could not.
 This plan never came to fruition due to missed opportunities by command.
 At Cambrai, troops from Great Britain, Canada, India and Germany participated in mounted actions.
 Cavalry was still deployed late in the war, with Allied cavalry troops harassing retreating German forces in 1918 during the Hundred Days Offensive, when horses and tanks continued to be used in the same battles.
 "Cavalry was literally indispensable" on the Eastern front and in the Middle East.

 The Cavalry Manual, written in 1912, was unchanged throughout the war as the tactics within were still effective, more so than many authors and commentators have given credit for.
-The ambitions of senior officers however, Haig in particular, was that the cavalry arm could also be effective strategically.
+The ambitions of senior officers however, Douglas Haig in particular, was that the cavalry arm could also be effective strategically.
 This was proven to be wrong and the blame is laid with the higher echelons who were unable to establish a Command, Control and Communications structure which could effectively involve the use of cavalry divisions or corps.
 Cavalry was also used with good effect in Palestine, at the Third Battle of Gaza and Battle of Megiddo.
 British cavalry officers, far more than their continental European counterparts, persisted in using and maintaining cavalry, believing that mounted troops would be useful for exploiting infantry breakthroughs, and under the right circumstances would be able to face machine guns.